 - Exports will be more expensive.
 This will lead to lower demand for UK exports or firms will have to reduce their profit margin.

 - Imports will be cheaper.
 The import of raw materials will be cheaper.

 Evaluation of changes in the exchange rate on business

 The effect of the exchange rate on business depends on several factors.

 2. Economic growth in other countries.
-In 2009/10, there was a significant depreciation in the value of the Pound, however, the global economy (and EU in particular) were in recession.
-Therefore, demand for UK exports was weak – despite the lower price.
+In 2009/10, there was a significant depreciation in the value of the Pound.
+However, the global economy (and EU in particular) was in recession, therefore, demand for UK exports remained weak – despite the lower price.

 5. Inflation?
 One possible problem of a depreciation is that it could cause inflation. (for more details see whether depreciation causes inflation) If inflation does result, then firms could face costs, such as greater uncertainty.